 (2) Military retired pay for the average servicemember reaching retirement eligibility is currently less than \$1,000 monthly.
 For those entering the military on or after August 1, 1986, the amount (in current 1991 dollars) will be less.
 At present, only about 15-to-20 of every 100 persons entering the armed forces will remain long enough to qualify for retired pay.
-(3) In the event of a conflict between the United States and an aggressor nation,

 (3) In the event of a conflict between the United States and an aggressor nation, active duty military personnel will be the first to fight.
-Maintaining a strong and ready force of active duty servicemembers is a necessity and a principle concern $\sqrt{f}$ our nation's elected legislators.
+Maintaining a strong and ready force of active duty servicemembers is a necessity and a principle concern of our nation's elected legislators.
 By amending the current code to allow active duty military personnel to fully participate in the IRA plan, as authorized military reservists, such action will play and essential role in attracting and retaining the highest quality men and women for the Army, Navy, Marine Corps, Air Force, and Coast Guard.

 In 1986, Congress for whatever reason deleted active duty military personnel from participating while continuing to authorize entitlement to reservists.
 This, again, brought to the surface the same question that presented itself in the 1970's: Is the active duty military retirement program a "real" retirement plan?
-NCOA submitted that it isn't.
+NCOA submitted that it is not

 Other governmental retirement systems have deferred retirement programs should an employee be terminated prior to attaining retirement eligibility.
 In the case of active duty personnel, not only do they not have a vested program but are treated discriminately, in law, when seeking unemployment compensation.
 Ex-servicemembers must wait for a longer period before they can make application, and are entitled to half the benefits available to former federal civilian employees.

 There are other comparisons of federal governmental plans, particularly those of the Civil Service Retirement System (CSRS), and Federal Employees Retirement System (FERS), with that of the Military Retirement System (MRS).
 The broad disparities in the comparison, as noted below, lend validity to NCOA's charge that the latter is not a true retirement program.